WHERE TO FIND THE WILD HORSES OF SHANNON COUNTY, MISSOURI

 Difficulty Rating: Easy

-Tips: Great location for first-time visitors, kids, and elderly.
+Tips: Great location for first-time visitors, kids, and the elderly.

 Directions: Located off of Highway 106 and County Road 106-211.
 From Eminence on Highway 19, go east on Highway 106 for 2.9 miles until you see a sign for Shawnee Creek Campground.
 You will turn left at the gravel road (106-211) and follow for 1.7 miles until you see the campground and the river.
 No special vehicle is required to access this location.

 Depending on the day and time, you should expect to do a fair amount of walking.
 There are a few first-come-first-served camping spots along with public restroom facilities (no running water) that you may want to take advantage of.
-Keep in mind if the river is high, this location can flood.
+Keep in mind if the river is high, this location can and does flood, especially during the spring and fall.

 I want to make sure you are prepared to have a good experience and understand the range of possibilities.
 Just because you don't see them in the middle of a field doesn't mean they are not in the area.
 These are the times when you need to do more walking, and also you can increase your chances by going first thing in the morning or the late evenings before sunset.